Achieving 100 per cent renewable energy.

 Apple introduces the new Mac mini, the world’s most energy-efficient desktop computer.
-It can operate on just 10 watts of electricity, which is less power than a single energy-efficient CFL lightbulb.
+It can operate on just 10 watts of electricity, which is less power than a single energy-efficient compact fluorescent lamp (CFL) lightbulb.

-Apple’s facilities in Cork, Ireland; Austin, Texas; and Sacramento, California, convert to using 100 percent renewable energy.
+Apple’s facilities in Cork, Austin and Sacramento convert to using 100 per cent renewable energy.

-Apple introduces a new built-in battery with the MacBook Pro family that lasts nearly three times longer than typical notebook batteries.
+Apple introduces a new built-in battery with the MacBook Pro family.
+It lasts nearly three times longer than typical notebook batteries.

-Apple introduces the unibody MacBook and MacBook Pro, made with recyclable aluminum and glass enclosures with arsenic- and mercury-free displays and BFR- and PVC-free internal components.
+Apple introduces the unibody MacBook and MacBook Pro, made with recyclable aluminium and glass enclosures with arsenic- and mercury-free displays, and BFR- and PVC-free internal components.